LaravelDaily/Booking-Com-Simulation-Laravel/course/11-bug-take-eager-limit.md

 }
 ```

-There we go, test failed!
+There we go, the test failed!

 ![Take limit bug test](images/take-limit-bug-test.png)